httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

-Transition from weak algorithms is supported by negotiation of hashing algorithm using `Want-Representation-Digest` or `Want-Content-Digest` (see {{want-fields}}) or by sending multiple representation-data-digest values from which the receiver chooses.
+Transition from weak algorithms is supported by negotiation of hashing algorithm using `Want-Representation-Digest` or `Want-Content-Digest` (see {{want-fields}}) or by sending multiple digest calculations from which the receiver chooses.
 Endpoints are advised that sending multiple values consumes resources, which may be wasted if the receiver ignores them (see {{representation-digest}}).